trolllabs/eduROV/examples_edurov/rc_car/Readme.rst

 In addition you will need a swivel wheel, M3 bolts and nuts, cables and connectors, 12V battery and a car frame.
-The car frame used in the picture above was cut from 3mm MDF with a laser cutter and can be found in the *parts* folder.
+The car frame used in the picture above was cut from 3mm MDF with a laser cutter and can be found in the *docs/parts* folder.